specklesystems/speckle-docs-OLD/user/interop-gh-revit-v2.md

 ## Organize the building structure

 Until this moment, we've been creating several Revit elements we want to send.
 Before doing so, let's organize that data into a single `Speckle Object` to keep everything tidy.

+We have several parts to send:

+- Floors
+- Core walls
+- Interior walls
+- Beams
+- Objects at ground floor
+- Substructure
+- Ramps

 1. Drag a new `Create Speckle Object` node.
 2. Create inputs for each of the object types we just created.